naelstrof/maim/README.md

 * If slop (https://github.com/naelstrof/slop) is installed, it can be used for selecting a region to screenshot.

 ![slopgood](http://farmpolice.com/content/images/2014-10-14-12:14:51.png)
 * Allows you to blend the system cursor to screenshots.
-(Why don't any other screenshooters do this?)
+(Why don't any other commandline screenshooters do this?)

 ![screenshot with cursor](http://farmpolice.com/content/images/wow.png)